2021 - Volume #45, Issue #6, Page #40

 “The axle shafts were heat-treated, so when I recut the splines, I had to turn the cutter slowly and use lots of fluid,” says Fenske.

 He built the chain case right on the tractor.
-He started with plates bolted to the right-angle gearbox and to the tractor’s main bearing and built out from there, assembling parts as he went.
+He started with plates bolted to the right-angle gearbox and the tractor’s main bearing and built out from there, assembling parts as he went.

 “Once I had it tacked together, I pulled the assembly off and welded it together,” says Fenske.
-“When all the welding was complete, it had distorted the chain case some, and I had to adjust a few of the mounting holes with a die grinder.”
+“When all the welding was complete, it had distorted the chain case some, and I had to adjust a few mounting holes with a die grinder.”

 He replaced the old fuel tank with a new tank fabricated to sit under the tractor seat.
 He also added a battery box to the rear end with room for two 12-volt batteries for the 24-volt electrical system on the engine.
 He positioned it so he could top it with a step for mounting from the rear.